tqcc/tronsr-template/INTRO.md

-A short introduction about your team
+This is team from Japan